Mazafard/social-webhook-notifier/readme.txt

 1. Upload the plugin zip file to the `wp-content/plugins/` directory.
 2. Activate the plugin through the ‘Plugins’ menu.
-3. Set your webhook URL in `Settings → Social Webhook Notifier`.
+3. Set your webhook URL in `Settings → Post Webhook Notifier`.

 == Changelog ==

+= 1.0.3 =
+* Updated plugin name from 'Social Webhook Notifier' to 'Post Webhook Notifier' for better accuracy
+* Changed plugin slug from 'social-webhook-notifier' to 'post-webhook-notifier'
+* Added proper prefixes (PWN_) to all functions, classes, and global variables
+* Moved inline CSS and JavaScript to external files using wp_enqueue_style and wp_enqueue_script
+* Improved code organization and WordPress coding standards compliance
+* Enhanced security with proper nonce handling and script localization

 = 1.0.2 =
 * Enhanced authentication system with comprehensive options